roboticmaterialsgroup/3D-printed-valve/README.md

 <img src="Images/A1.png" width="450" height="400">
 Figure 1.
 The 3D printed soft fluidic valve.
 A) The exploded view of the valve along with its components B) Cut view of 3D printed valve and C) fully assembled valve D) CAD file of the cap.

-## Fabrication of Body and Caps
+## Fabrication of body and caps
-The 3D printed valve is categorized into two designs: mono- and bistable designs.
-We have uploaded the CAD file, STL file, and G-code profiles for the body and caps in the CAD folder of this repository.
+The 3D printed valve is categorized into two designs: mono- and bi-stable designs.
+We have uploaded the CAD files, STL files, and G-code profiles for the body and caps in the CAD folder of this repository.

-Here is the video of 3D printing the body and caps on the Prusa Mk3S printer (https://youtu.be/z_FRGywTmZA)
+Here is the video of 3D printing the body and caps on the Prusa Mk3S+ printer (https://youtu.be/z_FRGywTmZA)

 ## Fabrication of extuding tubing